 Foxconn's India unit Bharat FIH files for $663 mln domestic IPO

-BENGALURU, Dec 22 (Reuters) - Hong Kong-listed FIH Mobile Ltd's 2038.HK India unit Bharat FIH Ltd on Wednesday filed for a domestic initial public offering of up to 50.04 billion rupees ($662.97 million), according to its draft prospectus.
+BENGALURU, Dec 22 (Reuters) - Hong Kong-listed FIH Mobile Ltd's 2038.HK India unit Bharat FIH Ltd filed for an initial public offering of up to 50.04 billion rupees ($662.97 million) on Wednesday, according to its draft prospectus.

-FIH Mobile is a unit of Apple Inc AAPL.O supplier Foxconn 2317.TW.
+Shares of FIH Mobile, a unit of Apple Inc AAPL.O supplier Foxconn 2317.TW, surged 6.7% earlier in the day in Hong Kong after the company proposed the listing of Bharat FIH.

+Bharat FIH's IPO will consist of a fresh issue of shares of up to 25.02 billion rupees and an offer for sale of shares up to 25.02 billion rupees by promoter group and Foxconn unit Wonderful Stars, the prospectus showed.

+Bharat FIH is an electronic manufacturing services provider in India and had a 15% market revenue share in financial year 2021, according to the prospectus.

 ($1 = 75.4780 Indian rupees)